 It's Never Too Early to Plan Ahead

 We encourage you to keep student loan debt borrowing to a minimum by only borrowing what you need, and when possible, making optional loan payments during your education at the College.
 Federal and private loans can be repaid in full, prior to repayment, without penalty.
-Students can even ask SFS to return loan funds instead of requesting a refund or rolling over a credit balance toward future tuition charges.
+Students can even ask Financial Aid Administration to return loan funds instead of requesting a refund or rolling over a credit balance toward future tuition charges.

 Our office also strongly recommends that students learn personal financial management skills to better manage student loan repayment.